The Charity commissions work from the UK’s leading think tanks and policy organisations, and also from members of the public.

 The Trustees are always prepared to consider unsolicited approaches for research into other topics where a good case for such work can be made, consistent with the Objects of the Charity.
 In common with most charitable, responsive grant-making trusts, we have a presumption against funding graduate and post-graduate studies as there are other institutions which support such activities and our resources are always limited.
 In principle the Trustees would not categorically refuse to consider such an application, but it is only likely that an application would be successful if it related to a topic of particular interest and on a specific theme which they have adopted for support.

 [If you are interested in obtaining a grant for research please email firstname.lastname@example.org with a completed application form.
 The form can be downloaded here and guidelines for making an application can be found here.

 Applications will be considered by the Trustees.
-The next Trustee meeting is scheduled for 11 September 2017.
+Trustee meetings for 2021 are scheduled for 9 March, 29 June, 21 September and 14 December.
+A further meeting is scheduled for 8 March 2022.
 Please submit your application seven days beforehand to ensure that it can be placed on the agenda.